lacysw/FunShodanStuff/README.md

 A collection of interesting automation scripts to use with Shodan.
 Requires a free Shodan API key.

-Disclaimer: I am not rersponsible for the use of any code contained within this repository.
+Disclaimer: I am not responsible for the end use of any code contained within this repository.

 ## Find WordPress Installers